 Think of comets as comic snowballs—or, some people jokingly refer to comets as dirty snowballs!
 They are left over from the formation of stars and planets billions of years ago.

 When the gravity from a large passing body, like our Sun, becomes strong enough, the comet enters into the Sun’s orbit.
 As that ball of ice gets close enough to the Sun, its heat begins to melt some of the ice that makes up the comet.

-When a comet flies close to the Sun, it heats up and spews dust and gases.
 Some of its ice turns into a giant glowing head larger than most planets.
-The dust and gases form a long, bright trail, or tail, of vapor that stretches away from the Sun for millions of kilometers.
+The gases and dust form a long, bright trail, or tail, of vapor that stretches away from the Sun for millions of kilometers, being pushed out by the Sun’s solar wind.
 That tail is a comet’s most amazing feature.

 Comets may not be able to support life themselves, but they may have brought water and organic compounds—the building blocks of life—through collisions with Earth and other bodies in our solar system.

 As Almanac astronomer Bob Berman says, “Comets are relics of the birth of the solar system around 4.6 billion years ago.
 Comets are part of the original material that made up the solar system.”

 Why do see we green comets?
 They are not common, but the green is caused by dark organic matter on the comet itself!
 You won’t find this on an astroid.

 Get ready for a famous glowing green visitor—Comet 21P/Giacobini-Zinner.
 Commonly called “21P,” this comet is now in our dark skies and will pass over our heads Sunday night (September 9–10, 2018) for an especially great viewing because this is the same date it reaches perihelion (closest approach to Earth).